 This guide is adapted to your needs, meaning the podcast mics are sorted according to various scenarios: indoor recording, outdoor recording, budget, supplemental equipment needed, etc. Decide which scenario fits you best and go for it! 🏃♀️

 Scenario 1: You’re looking for a podcast microphone for recording your show at home

 You’re at home, and you want to record your voice with a microphone set up for the occasion in your living room, office, bedroom (or your bedroom/living room/kitchen/bathroom for those who live in New York).
 The room in which you’re recording has no particular acoustic treatments and causes (slight) echoes, your windows allow city noises to pass through and your walls are so thin, you can hear your neighbors’ snoring, etc. In short, you need a microphone that’ll not only record your voice, but that will limit pesky sounds and background noise!

 The ideal solution for you is a one of the USB microphones, since you won’t need any extra equipment.
 A computer, your microphone (an anti-pop filter), and then everything is good to begin recording.

 Our favorite: Audio Technica ATR2100X-USB 💜

 This Audio Technica dynamic microphone comes with a USB-C digital output and XLR analog output (the best of both worlds).
 It also has a headphone jack.
 In terms of digital recording, it can be used with a PC or a Mac.
-This podcasting and streaming microphone is made from metal and will last longer than its plastic counterparts.
+This podcasting and streaming Audio Technica microphone is made from metal and will last longer than its plastic counterparts.
 It is a handheld model, but it is often sold with a stand.
-The microphone is uni-directional with a 120 degree cardioid pattern.
+The microphone is uni-directional with a 120 degree cardioid pattern to reduce background noise.
 It’s extremely versatile and its price/performance ratio is among the best.
-You can get it for $99 anytime, but you might find better deals on some marketplaces like Amazon.
+You can get the Audio Technica mic for $99 anytime, but you might find better deals on some marketplaces like Amazon.